-In this weekly post we recap the most interesting InfluxDB and TICK-stack related issues, workarounds, how-tos and Q&A from GitHub, IRC and the InfluxDB Google Group that you might have missed in the last week or so.
+In this weekly post we recap the most interesting shard group duration recommendations and TICK-stack related issues, workarounds, how-tos and Q&A from GitHub, IRC and the InfluxDB Google Group that you might have missed in the last week or so.

 Continuous Queries with Latency

 Q: I have a system that sends data to InfluxDB every minute.
 Because of how it’s set up, there could be up to one minute of latency before the data actually end up in the database.
 I’m working on creating a Continuous Query to calculate the sum of one of my fields at 30-second intervals.
 My worry is that because of the latency, the CQ won’t catch all of the data.